 Especially if mom has been living with you, spending less time together may feel strange.
 However, you can still stay connected even if your amount of time together has changed.
 Instead of feeling guilty, focus on how you can remain involved in mom’s daily life.
 Ask questions.
 Schedule regular visits.
 Get to know her new routine.
 Often, mom will enjoy living nearby others like her.
 Spending time trying new activities or making new friends will truly enrich her life.

 It’s common to have feelings of failure before and after moving mom to a community.
 Some may feel like they weren’t a good enough caregiver.
 Others may feel like they’re breaking a promise to keep mom at home for as long as possible.
 Even more, you may be tempted to compare your situation to others.
 Remember that you made the best decision to care for mom.
 If a community provides her the best care, then you’ve succeeded in protecting and supporting her well-being.

 As you and mom adjust to her new community, it’s likely that any feelings of guilt will slowly go away.
 At Signature Pointe, we’re here to guide you both through the transition to senior living.
+We offer independent living, assisted living and memory care apartments.
 Learn more about our community and how we can make it as stress-free – and guilt-free – as possible.

 Call 972-726-7575 and let us help you navigate this journey.